PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 The previously recorded stale-test issue is resolved.
 At resume, audit the Swish-residual closure result.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal Swish-residual closure result characterization checkpoint

+`_optimize_transpose_swish_residual_concat_closure_nhwc_chains()` returns the
+stable four-counter dictionary comprising rewritten closure branches, removed pre-Transposes, rewritten Concat axes, and removed post-Transposes.
+Its wrapper fixes `min_spatial_stage=0` and `require_concat_closure=True` and has one model- only production call whose result is currently discarded.

+Existing owner tests fix the exact four-key result, wrapper equivalence, fixed options, index behavior, metadata propagation, and graph result.
+A strict expected-failure orchestration contract requires the direct result to be retained as `_terminal_swish_residual_concat_closure_stats`.
+It fixes the captured `_terminal_boundary_stridedslice_qdq_concat_stats` predecessor and the following model-only dequant-logistic-Mul-quantize bridge.

+At implementation, replace only the direct expression with an assignment.
+Do not change the wrapper or owner implementation, fixed options, four-key result schema, indexed phase order, graph mutation, tensor pruning, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- complete indexed quantized-Swish owner plus terminal recovery/orchestration, architecture, and pass-efficiency gate:
+  `364 passed, 1 xfailed in 18.62s`
+- branch-changed broad suite plus the complete indexed quantized-Swish owner, terminal recovery/orchestration, architecture, and pass-efficiency coverage:
+  `1415 passed, 1 xfailed in 24.39s`

+The sole strict expected failure is the intentionally unimplemented terminal Swish-residual closure result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.